Duty to Accommodate: A General Process For Managers

-- Take the time to review the request, understand the needs and review supporting documentation to find the most effective, practical and
+- Take the time to review the request, understand the needs and review supporting documentation to find the most effective, practical and cost-efficient solution.

-- Work with all interested parties, including the employee, the employee representative, functional specialists and, if necessary, co-workers
+- Work with all interested parties, including the employee, the employee representative, functional specialists and, if necessary, co-workers for successful accommodation.

-- Document the accommodation agreement according to your organization's processes, and keep your organizational contact up to date on a
+- Document the accommodation agreement according to your organization's processes, and keep your organizational contact up to date on a timely basis.

 See "Limits to the Duty to Accommodate", "Employee and Candidate Responsibilities" and "Where Can I Go for Help?"